Who We Are

 Dr Kate Johnson

-As a plant scientist, currently working at EPFL in Switzerland, Kate researches how climatic extremes like drought and freezing affect plants, with a focus on trees.
+Kate grew up on the beautiful northwest coast of lutruwita/Tasmania.
+Currently a plant scientist at the Centre for Ecological Research and Forestry Applications (CREAF) in Barcelona, Spain, Kate researches how climatic extremes like drought and freezing affect plants across the world.
 Kate loves rock-hopping, tree climbing and running around in the bush.
 She also loves art and literature, especially poetry and painting.
-At TWICS Kate is the funding manager and a roving host, recording episodes from the coasts of Tassie to 3,500 metres in the Rocky Mountains.
-With a love of words, images and stories, Kate loves learning, and chatting with others about the magic of science and nature!
+At TWICS Kate is a co-manager specialising in funding and a roving host, recording episodes from the coasts of Tassie to 3,500 metres in the Rocky Mountains.
+With a love of words, images and stories, Kate loves learning and chatting with others about the magic of STEMM and nature!

 Co-Manager and Co-Host